z1ens/GSoC-2024_CNCF_Final_Report/README.md

 ## Current State

 - **Pull Request Status**:
-- [Pull request](https://github.com/open-cluster-management-io/addon-contrib/pull/20) for the `GPU/TPU-Resource-usage-collect-addon`, all core functionalities have been implemented, and will be merged to[addon-contrib](https://github.com/open-cluster-management-io/addon-contrib).
+- [Pull request](https://github.com/open-cluster-management-io/addon-contrib/pull/20) for the `GPU/TPU-Resource-usage-collect-addon`, all core functionalities have been implemented, and will be merged to [addon-contrib](https://github.com/open-cluster-management-io/addon-contrib).
 - [Pull request](https://github.com/open-cluster-management-io/ocm/pull/601) for OCM Kueue Admission Check Controller proposal.
 The proposal has undergone an initail review, and will be merged to [ocm-io/solution](https://github.com/open-cluster-management-io/ocm/tree/main/solutions).

 - **Community Demo**: